HermanMartinus/justsketchme-frontend/docs.md

 ## Props

-Props are shapes that can be scaled and moved around in scene to illustrate certain things.
+Props are shapes and objects that can be scaled and moved around in scene to illustrate certain things.
 They can be used to create large backgrounds (think buildings), or smaller foreground objects (think tables or coffee cups).

 ### Adding props

-Open the props menu <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#box" /></svg></span> in the top left corner of the screen and select the shape you would like to import into the scene.
+Open the props menu <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#box" /></svg></span> in the top left corner of the screen and select the shape or object you would like to import into the scene.

+Props can also be uploaded by selecting the upload <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#upload" /></svg></span> button and selecting "Upload prop".
+Note that only `.obj` files can be uploaded.

-### Modifying props
+### Transforming props

 Props can be modified using the [gizmos](#gizmos) in the bottom right corner.
 The props can be scaled along certain planes, moved around, and rotated according to the specific function of the prop.